-The transcript of students who is subject to non-academic withdrawal from the University will show the following:
+The transcript of students who are subject to involuntary withdrawal from the University will show the following:

 - Considering all sessions within the semester in which the non-academic withdrawal occurs, if the date of withdrawal from the University is prior to the close of business on the drop/add deadline for one or more courses in which the student is enrolled, then no such course will be listed on the student's transcript. - Considering all sessions within the semester in which the non-academic withdrawal occurs, if the date of withdrawal from the University is during the withdrawal period (see Sec.
-6.16.3.) for one or more courses in which the student is enrolled, then the student will receive the grade of "W" (withdrew) in all such courses. - For all courses not covered by the above rules, instructors will assign a grade of either "W" or a "WF" (withdrew failing), depending on whether the student was passing the class or not at the time of the non-academic withdrawal.
-It should be noted that while the grade of "W" has no impact on a student's grade-point average, the grade of "WF" impacts the student's grade-point average in the same way as would the grade of "F" (failure).
-No credit is awarded for either the grade of "W" or "WF."
+6.16.3.) for one or more courses in which the student is enrolled, then the student will receive the grade of "W" (withdrew) in all such courses.

-A student who is the subject of a non-academic withdrawal is not permitted to return to Oglethorpe anymore that semester.
-The student may return to the University the following semester unless more time away is required.
-The student must re-apply to the University in order to return; please see the policy on readmission in Sec.
-6.24.5.
+A student who is the subject of an involuntary withdrawal will receive written information about options to return to the University once the behavioral concerns have been resolved. in general, the student must re-apply to the University in order to return; please see the policy on readmission in Sec.
+6.24.6.

-Some of the financial and financial aid implications of being subjected to a non-academic withdrawal from the University are detailed in Sec.
+Students are responsible for the financial and financial aid implications of being subjected to an involuntary withdrawal from the University, as detailed in part in Sec.
 5.17.

-6.24.3.
+6.24.4.
 Death of a Student